Celebrating Pioneering Women In Science

 Mary Anning found the first Ichthyosaurus, a marine reptile, when she was twelve.
 She also found the first complete skeleton of a Plesiosaurus and the first Pterosaur.

-Dr. Virginia Apgar, PhD
+Virginia Apgar, MD, MPH

 Physician